Getting Started#

 }

-The response is a stream of vehicle movement objects, with location, heading, speed and timestamp information, providing live movement updates as they happen.
+The response is a stream of Vehicle movement objects, providing live updates with location, heading, speed, and timestamp information.